 259 Introduction to the Modern Middle East (GL)

-A beginning course for study of the Middle East region, and a nuts-and-bolts primer on understanding the background for current events.
+This is a beginning course for study of the Middle East region, and a nuts-and-bolts primer on understanding the background for current events.
 Students learn the political, geographical, and social/ethnic borders that divide the region and the distribution of languages and faiths across it.
-The historical content of the course is a survey of the past four centuries, with emphasis on the past two.
-No prior knowledge of the Middle East is assumed; thus, readings are fairly demanding.
+The historical content of the course is a survey of the past two centuries, with emphasis on the 20th century.
+No prior knowledge of the Middle East is assumed.

 261 Modern Irish History (EU)